sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

 . $$

 The components of the sum on the right-hand side each correspond to a column of the Jacobian.
-If these columns are known to be **orthogonal**, the sum can be uniquely decomposed into its components, a process known as **decompression**.
+If these columns are known to be structurally orthogonal, the sum can be uniquely decomposed into its components, a process known as **decompression**.
-Thus, a single JVP is enough to compute the nonzero coefficients of several columns at once.
+Thus, a single JVP is enough to retrieve the nonzero coefficients of several columns at once.

-This specific example using JVPs corresponds to sparse forward-mode AD and is visualized in Figure 9, where all orthogonal columns have been colored in matching hues.
+This specific example using JVPs corresponds to forward-mode ASD and is visualized in Figure 9, where all structurally orthogonal columns have been colored in matching hues.
 By computing a single JVP with the vector $\mathbf{e}_1 + \mathbf{e}_2 + \mathbf{e}_5$,
-we materialize the sum of the first, second and fifth column of our Jacobian.
+we obtain the sum of the first, second and fifth column of our Jacobian.

 {% include figure.html path="assets/img/2025-04-28-sparse-autodiff/sparse_ad.svg" class="img-fluid" %}
 <div class="caption">
-    Figure 9: Materializing multiple orthogonal columns of a Jacobian in forward-mode.
+    Figure 9: Computing structurally orthogonal columns of a Jacobian in forward mode.
 </div>

-A second JVP with the vector  $\mathbf{e}_3 + \mathbf{e}_4$ materializes the sum of the remaining columns.
+A second JVP with the vector  $\mathbf{e}_3 + \mathbf{e}_4$ gives us the sum of the remaining columns.
 We then assign the values in the resulting vectors back to the appropriate Jacobian entries.
 This final decompression step is shown in Figure 10.